surya5954/dashboard/README.md

   - For now, project is using some hard coded data from Data Service, but we can make an API call since it is designed keeping asynchronous behaviour in mind.
   - Error handling on API fail has taken care with showing “No Data Available” on card, for testing one can simply “throw new Error()” from data service.

-### How to setup this project,
+### How to setup this project

-    1. Make sure that you have Node.js v8.15.1 and npm v5 or above installed.
+  - Make sure that you have Node.js v8.15.1 and npm v5 or above installed.
-    2. Clone this repo using git clone https://github.com/surya5954/dashboard.git
+  - Clone this repo using git clone https://github.com/surya5954/dashboard.git
-    3. Move to the appropriate directory: cd dashboard.
+  - Move to the appropriate directory: cd dashboard.
-    4. Run following commands to setup and start,
+  - Run following commands to setup and start,
        ```sh
           npm install
           npm start
        ```
-    6. At this point you can run npm start to see the dashboard app at http://localhost:3000.
+   - At this point you can run npm start to see the dashboard app at http://localhost:3000.

 ### Working demo